Gopal-Dahale/qosf-screening-tasks-cohort-7/README.md

 This repository contains the solution for QOSF screening task 3: QSVM

 ## Problem Statement
-Generate a Quantum Support Vector Machine (QSVM) using the iris dataset and try to propose a kernel from a parametric quantum circuit to classify the three classes(setosa, versicolor, virginica) using the one-vs-all format, the kernel only works as binary class;pification.
+Generate a Quantum Support Vector Machine (QSVM) using the iris dataset and try to propose a kernel from a parametric quantum circuit to classify the three classes(setosa, versicolor, virginica) using the one-vs-all format, the kernel only works as a binary classification.
 Identify the proposal with the lowest number of qubits and depth to obtain higher accuracy.
 You can use the UU† format or using the Swap-Test.

 ## Methodoloy

 ### Data preprocessing
-Each data point contain 4 features.
+Each data point contains 4 features.
 We pad to it with two zeros to make it a multiple of 3.
 This is necessary for the ansatz that we will use.
 We then perform a min-max scaling of the dataset (0 to 1).

 The dataset contains 150 samples.
 We split the dataset into train (90 samples) and test (60 samples).

 ### Parametric quantum circuit

-We create a data re-uploading ansatz inspired from the paper [Data re-uploading for a universal quantum classifier](https://quantum-journal.org/papers/q-2020-02-06-226/).
-In brief, every feature of the input vector is multiplied with a weight and added with a bias i.e. $z_i = w_ix_i + b$. $z_i$ will be passed into a rotation gate ($R_x$, $R_y$ or $R_z$).
-We use th Rot gate which is $R_zR_yR_z$ repeatedly and for this the input feature vector has to be a multiple of 3.
+We created a data re-uploading ansatz inspired by the paper [Data re-uploading for a universal quantum classifier](https://quantum-journal.org/papers/q-2020-02-06-226/).
+In brief, every feature of the input vector is multiplied with weight and added with a bias i.e. $z_i = w_ix_i + b$. $z_i$ will be passed into a rotation gate ($R_x$, $R_y$ or $R_z$).
+We use the Rot gate which is $R_zR_yR_z$ repeatedly and for this, the input feature vector has to be a multiple of 3.
 This block can then be repeated on the single qubit or on more qubits (in this case we can have CZ entanglement).

-The figure shows a data re-uploading ansatz for a input vector of size 3.
+The figure shows a data re-uploading ansatz for an input vector of size 3.
 It has 4 qubits and 2 layers.

 ```
 0: ──H──RZ(26.54)──RY(6.94)──RZ(27.18)─╭●──RZ(34.98)──RY(7.90)──RZ(10.63)────╭Z─┤ ╭Probs